Princess Sophia Duleep Singh's achievements

 - She played an important part in the campaign for 'No taxation without representation'. - Sophia appeared in court on two occassions for refusing to pay taxes.
 In December 1913 she was accused along with other members of the Women's Tax Resistance League (WTRL) of keeping dogs without a licence.
 She stated that "taxation without representation is a tyranny...I am unable to pay money to the state, as I am not allowed to exercise any control over its expenditure..."

 - She gave support to women's participation in the war effort. - Princess Sophia joined the 10,000-strong Women's War Work procession led by Mrs Pankhurst which had the aim of involving more women in supporting the war effort.
 Many women found themselves working in jobs normally only done by men.
 Sophia herself, however, was a nurse.

-- She was elected President of the Suffragette Fellowship to replace Emmeline Pankhurst. - Mrs Pankhurst died in 1928 and Princess Sophia was subsequently appointed President of the Committee of the Suffragette Fellowship.
+- She was elected President of the Suffragette Fellowship to replace Emmeline Pankhurst. - Mrs Pankhurst died in 1928 and Sophia Duleep Sing was subsequently appointed President of the Committee of the Suffragette Fellowship.